dkhaothong/dkhaothong.github.io/_projects/Worldcat.md

 ## OVERVIEW

-This was a solo design exercise for a job interview at an undisclosed startup.
-During this exercise, I was tasked with redesigning an existing interface by adding, updating, or removing features.
-I naturally gravitated towards redesigning a library catalog interface due to past frustrating experiences.
-Specifically, I sought to develop a library catalog interface that could be used globally by other libraries.
+This was a solo design exercise to showcase my design process for a job interview at an undisclosed startup.
+During this exercise, I was tasked with redesigning any existing interface by adding, updating, or removing features.
+I naturally gravitated towards redesigning a library catalog interface due to a past frustrating experience.
+Specifically, I sought to redesign a library catalog interface that has been used globally by other libraries in the world.

 #### The Challenge

 Library catalogs are used to find physical books, e-books online, and a variety of other resources.
 Every library has their own specific catalog system, so what if you were looking for a specific item and wanted to compare the availability of this book at different libraries?
 Introducing WorldCat, a union catalog that itemizes the collections of over 72,000 libraries to create a massive catalog of data.
 Despite solving a usability problem in library catalogs, WorldCat remains outdated by lacking a mobile version.
-My challenge, was to conceptualize how a mobile interface would look and present a example highlighting the changes I made to the existing user interface.
+My challenge, was to conceptualize how a mobile interface would look and bring the user experience of the desktop version to a mobile setting.

 ---